-10 Safety Rules Your Child Should Follow In School
+10 Safety Rules at School Every Child Should Follow

 Teaching your child to be resilient and safe is important, even when he is at school.
 Following are 10 safety rules he must follow to make sure he's safe at school.